-One in five Canadians suffer from chronic pain, $^1$ and it is estimated that chronic pain costs Canada approximately 56-60 billion dollars annually. $^2$ Chronic pelvic pain (CPP) is a significant issue for women in Canada.
-The prevalence of CPP for women in reproductive ages is between 14% - 24%, and approximately 14% of women experience CPP at least once in their lifetime, which would affect approximately 2.5 million Canadian women. $^{3,4}$
+One in five Canadians suffer from chronic pain,1 and it is estimated that chronic pain costs Canada approximately 56-60 billion dollars annually.2 Chronic pelvic pain (CPP) is a significant issue for women in Canada.
+The prevalence of CPP for women of reproductive age is 14-24%, and approximately 14% of women experience CPP at least once in their lifetime, which would affect approximately 2.5 million Canadian women.^{3,4}

-CPP is defined as "intermittent or constant pain in the lower abdomen or pelvis of at least 6 months duration, not occurring exclusively with menstruation or intercourse, and not associated with pregnancy."
-Some examples of associated conditions are interstitial cystitis/bladder pain syndrome (IC/BPS), endometriosis, fibroids, chronic urinary tract infections, vulvodynia, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).
-CPP is a persistent and debilitating condition that is associated with significant costs and morbidity.
-Its etiology is often multifactorial further complicating medical treatment and symptom management.
-Significant costs are associated with CPP including: absences from work, decreased fertility, personal role losses, increased surgeries, and significant cost and burden to the healthcare system.
-In comparison to healthy and age matched controls, women with CPP report poorer outcomes including: increased pain, worsened quality of life, sleep dysfunction, depression, pain catastrophizing, anxiety, stress, and issues with social and sexual functioning.
+CPP is defined as "intermittent or constant pain in the lower abdomen or pelvis of at least six months' duration, not occurring exclusively with menstruation or intercourse, and not associated with pregnancy."5 Some examples of associated conditions are interstitial cystitis/bladder pain syndrome (IC/ BPS), endometriosis, fibroids, chronic urinary tract infections, vulvodynia, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).6 CPP is a persistent and debilitating condition that is associated with significant costs and morbidity.
+Its etiology is often multifactorial, further complicating medical treatment and symptom management.
+6,7 Significant costs are associated with CPP, including: absences from work, decreased fertility, personal role losses, increased surgeries, and significant cost and burden to the healthcare system.7 In comparison to healthy and age-matched controls, women with CPP report poorer outcomes, including: increased pain, worsened quality of life, sleep dysfunction, depression, pain catastrophizing, anxiety, stress, and issues with social and sexual functioning.8

 Coping with CPP is a complex and unique process.
 Impairments and disability are associated with negative affect and pain catastrophizing, and factors such as illness perceptions, emotion regulation, and behavioural coping impact both physical and mental health outcomes in women with CPP.
-There is also a higher prevalence of early childhood sexual trauma commonly reported in women with CPP.
-Moreover, many women with CPP are initially provided improper diagnoses and experience debilitating symptoms on average for 6 years (but as much as 11 years) before getting any treatment at all.
+There is also a higher prevalence of early child-hood sexual trauma commonly reported in women with CPP.
+Moreover, many women with CPP are initially provided improper diagnoses and experience debilitating symptoms on average for six years (but as much as 11 years) before getting any treatment at all.
+The support of the support of

 Group interdisciplinary treatment for chronic pain is considered the gold standard due to its efficacy, cost-effectiveness, and longitudinal effects.
-In general, interdisciplinary pain programs follow a self-management framework focusing on the development of personal control by teaching active and direct skills and strategies, developing more balanced and realistic thinking, and increasing productive activity.
-Interdisciplinary pain management programs are effective in reducing symptoms of pain, pain-related disability, symptoms of stress, anxiety and low mood, improving functioning and wellness-focused active coping as well as readiness for change.
-Best practice guidelines also recommend an interdisciplinary and biopsychosocial approach for the treatment of CPP, however, few programs offer this type of treatment in Canada.
-The aims of this paper were to: 1) describe the development of an interdisciplinary CPP program, and 2) to demonstrate changes in patient-related outcomes after attending an interdisciplinary CPP program.
+13,14 In general, interdisciplinary pain programs follow a self-management framework, focusing on the development of personal control by teaching active and direct skills and strategies, developing more balanced and realistic thinking, and increasing productive activity.
+15 Interdisciplinary pain management programs are effective in reducing symptoms of pain and pain-related disability; symptoms of stress, anxiety, and low mood; and improving functioning and wellness-focused active coping, as well as readiness for change.
+13,16,17 Best practice guidelines also recommend an interdisciplinary and biopsychosocial approach for the treatment of CPP,18,19 however, few programs offer this type of treatment in Canada.
+The aims of this paper were to: 1) describe the development of an interdisciplinary CPP program; and 2) demonstrate changes in patient-related outcomes after attending an interdisciplinary CPP program.